phogya/BallAndStickGame/README.md

 ## Usage

-Run BnsServer jar file from command line using:
+Navigate to the src folder and compile the server program with:

+	javac BnsServer.java

+and the client program with:

+	javac Bns.java

+Then run the server program with:

-	java -jar BnsServer.jar <host> <port>
+	java BnsServer <host> <port>

-where host and port are the host and port number, can use localhost as host and 5678 as port.
+where host and port are the host and port number, you can use localhost as host and 5678 as port.

-Run BnsClient jar file from command line using:
+Open another command prompt and run a client program with:

-	java -jar BnsClient.jar <host> <port> <name>
+	java Bns <host> <port> <name>

 where host and port are the same as above and name is the player's name.

 BnsServer must be run first to establish a server for players to play on and it must be left running until the players are done.
-Each game requires two players so BnsClient must be run twice to start a game (a game window will still appear for one player but they will not be able to play).
+Each game requires two players so Bns must be run twice to start a game (a game window will still appear for one player but they will not be able to play).
 The players do not need to have unique names.